Our long term plans work on a two-year cycle and the topics we teach are broken down for each class. A copy of our long term plans can be found below:

 We teach mathematics using the learning system developed by Richard Dunne called "Maths Makes Sense."
 The children are taught in groups of about 15-20 and learn the skills of numeracy, measuring, drawing and reasoning.
 The Maths Makes Sense learning system recognises that maths is a special symbolic language and helps children articulate this language fluently, using concrete objects, exaggerated actions and special vocabulary.
 The children are taught through both formal learning, including Direct Instruction, Guided practice and Partner Teaching and informal learning including Daily Practice and the use of every-day contexts.
 Our approach to the learning and teaching of Maths is structured and robust, planned very carefully and very consistent.

 For more information about the Maths Makes Sense please come and see us, or talk to Mrs Black, our Math Coordinator.
+You might also like to look at the Smart Maths website which has lots of information available https://smartmaths.org.uk/

 As a Church of England School, we treat Religious Education as one of the core subjects, ranking alongside Mathematics and English.
 As we state in our Whole School Vision, our Christian values permeate all that we do and influence our approach to all decisions.
 The core of our religious teaching is Christianity; however through following the West Sussex Agreed Syllabus, we aim to prepare our children as citizens of the wider world, promoting tolerance and understanding though learning about other religions and traditions.Parents are entitled to withdraw their children from RE teaching and Collective worship.
 Alternative provision for any child who is withdrawn will be discussed with the family.